GDSC-CPU/tf-workshop/slides/workshop-logistic/congrats-sigmoid.md

 ---

 <Congratz
-  achievement="on your first activation function" message="Sigmoid"
-  secondary="Remember and UNDERSTAND the how and why" caveat="Even if you can't remember the formula, TF / Keras will 😉" />
+  achievement="knowing your first activation function" message="Remember its name: Sigmoid" secondary="Also remember and UNDERSTAND the how and why" caveat="Even if you can't remember the formula, TF / Keras will 😉" />